-- 12.1.1 All Officers of the Council, duly authorised under the Council's Scheme of Delegation and supported by specific written delegations, are responsible for the day to day operation of the Council's Taxi and Private Hire Licensing Policy. - 12.1.2 All Officers of the Council, duly authorised under the Council's Scheme of Delegation and supported by specific written delegations may issue penalty points in accordance with Appendix D. - 12.2 Chief Officer with Delegated responsibility for Licensing. - 12.2.1 The following powers are specifically reserved to the Chief Officer with Delegated responsibility for licensing (or in their absence, any officer delegated to act in the Chief Officer with Delegated responsibility for Licensing's absence): - the management of the Council's authorised officers as detailed in subsection 12.1.1, (i) - the authorisation of applications that are compliant with this policy, (ii) - minor departures from policy in accordance with subsection 1.3.4, (iii) - changes to the administrative process set out in Part 5 of this policy, (iv) - substantial departures from policy in accordance with subsection 1.3.3, (v) - the issuing of Stop Notices under s68 of the 1976 Act, (vi) - (vii) suspension or revocation of existing licences - (viii) refusal to renew existing licences, - (ix) refusal of new applications, - (x) any amendments to this policy in accordance with subsection 1.4.2 or 1.4.4 - 12.3 General Licensing Committee - 12.3.2 The following powers are specifically reserved to the General Licensing Committee: - (i) setting of taxi and private hire licensing fees and charges, - (ii) setting of taxi fare tariffs - (iii) the ongoing review and amendment of the Council's Taxi and Private Hire Licensing Policy in accordance with subsection 1.4.3.
+- 12.1.1 All Officers of the Council, duly authorised under the Council's Scheme of Delegation and supported by specific written delegations, are responsible for the day to day operation of the Council's Taxi and Private Hire Licensing Policy. - 12.1.2 All Officers of the Council, duly authorised under the Council's Scheme of Delegation and supported by specific written delegations may issue penalty points in accordance with Appendix D. - 12.2 (Insert Title) - 12.2.1 The following powers are specifically reserved to the (insert title) (or in their absence, any officer delegated to act in the (insert title) 's absence) : - the management of the Council's authorised officers as detailed in subsection 12.1.1, (i) - (ii) the authorisation of applications that are compliant with this policy, - (iii) minor departures from policy in accordance with subsection 1.3.4, - changes to the administrative process set out in Part 5 of this policy, (iv) - substantial departures from policy in accordance with subsection 1.3.3, (v) - the issuing of Stop Notices under s68 of the 1976 Act, (vi) - (vii) suspension or revocation of existing licences - (viii) refusal to renew existing licences, - (ix) refusal of new applications, - any amendments to this policy in accordance with subsection 1.4.2 or 1.4.4 (x) - 12.3 General Licensing Committee - The following powers are specifically reserved to the General Licensing Committee : 12.3.2 - (i) setting of taxi and private hire licensing fees and charges, - (ii) setting of taxi fare tariffs - (iii) the ongoing review and amendment of the Council's Taxi and Private Hire Licensing Policy in accordance with subsection 1.4.3.